 - Plugin class - The name of the class that performs the data lookup.
 To read from a tab-delimited text file, use the value com.bright.assetbank.attribute.plugin.DataLookupFromTextFilePlugin.

-In addition to these settings, the textfile-path setting in the DataLookupFromTextFileSettings.properties file must point to the tab-delimited file located on the server.
-Please note the path must be absolute.
-Also note that you usually want to locate this file in a directory that can be accessed easily, for example by FTP or SCP, so that it can be updated regularly.
+In addition to these settings, the textfile-path setting in the DataLookupFromTextFileSettings.properties (in the WEB-INF/classes folder) file must point to the tab-delimited file located on the server.
+For example, the contents of this file could simply be "textfile-path=/var/lib/tomcat/webapps/asset-bank/WEB-INF/classes/DataLookupFile.txt".
+Please note that the path must be absolute.
+It is also worth considering whether this file should be accessed remotely, for example by FTP or SCP, so that it can be updated regularly.

 An example file looks like this: